Ernyoke/revolut-backend-test/README.md

 ## General usage

-In order to be able to make transaction, first we have to register an user:
+In order to be able to make a transaction, first we have to register an user:

 ```
 curl -X POST \